quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 title: Ajax Requests
 ---
-Quasar recommends using `Axios`.
+Quasar recommends using `Axios` or `Vue-Ressource`.
-This package is not provided by default so you will have to npm install it and import from `src/main.js`.
+These packages are not provided by default so you will have to npm install them and import from `src/main.js`.

 ## Quickstart with axios